le0booba/Area_Links/README.md

 ### Performance Optimizations

-1. **Link Position Caching**: All link bounding rectangles are pre-calculated once during `mousedown` and cached in memory.
-This eliminates expensive DOM queries during mouse movement, preventing layout thrashing and enabling smooth interaction even on pages with thousands of links.
-Cache includes precise coordinates (`left`, `right`, `top`, `bottom`) for rapid intersection testing.
+1. **Link Position Caching**: All link bounding rectangles are pre-calculated once on `mousedown` and stored as plain coordinate values (`left`, `right`, `top`, `bottom`) in a `cachedLinks` array.
+This completely eliminates DOM queries during mouse movement, preventing layout thrashing and enabling smooth 60fps interaction even on pages with thousands of links.
+The cache also stores a `data` field for lazy URL parsing — hostname and lowercase variants are only computed the first time a link enters the selection rectangle, not upfront for all links.

-2. **RequestAnimationFrame with Batched Updates**: Mouse movement events are batched and processed using `requestAnimationFrame`, ensuring updates happen at optimal 60fps.
-Multiple rapid mouse movements are consolidated into single render updates, dramatically reducing CPU usage during selection.
-The `scheduleUpdate()` function prevents redundant calculations when updates are already queued.
+2. **RequestAnimationFrame with Batched Updates**: Mouse movement events are processed using `requestAnimationFrame` via a `scheduleUpdate()` guard that sets an `isUpdateScheduled` flag.
+Multiple rapid `mousemove` events fired between frames are collapsed into a single render update, drastically reducing CPU usage during selection.
+The flag is reset only after the frame callback completes, ensuring no redundant calculations are ever queued.

-3. **In-Memory Settings Cache** (~15% faster access): Implements an in-memory cache layer that combines sync and local storage settings, reducing storage API calls from 100+ per session to just 1-2.
-Settings are loaded once on initialization via `settingsManager.initialize()` and served from memory, providing instant access throughout the session with intelligent change tracking for automatic updates via `storage.onChanged` listener.
+3. **In-Memory Settings Cache**: A `settingsCache` object in `background.js` combines sync and local storage into a single in-memory snapshot, loaded once via `settingsManager.initialize()` on startup.
+Throughout a browser session this reduces storage API calls from potentially hundreds down to 1–2.
+The cache is kept fresh automatically via a `chrome.storage.onChanged` listener that patches only the changed keys — no full reload required.

-4. **Set-based History Lookup** (O(1) vs O(n)): Link history is converted to a Set data structure (`historySet`, `copyHistorySet`) for constant-time lookup operations.
-When processing 100 links against a history of 50 URLs, this reduces operations from 5,000 (array scanning) to just 100 (Set lookups), dramatically improving selection performance when duplicate detection is enabled.
+4. **Set-based History Lookup (O(1) vs O(n))**: Link history arrays are converted to `Set` objects (`historySet`, `copyHistorySet`) immediately when selection is initiated.
+Duplicate and history checks during mouse movement are constant-time `Set.has()` lookups rather than linear array scans.
+For a selection of 100 links checked against a 50-entry history, this reduces the total number of comparisons from 5,000 to 100 — a 50× improvement that is most impactful when both history and duplicate detection are enabled simultaneously.

-5. **CSS Class Toggling with Status Tracking**: Link highlighting uses efficient `classList` manipulation with status tracking (`item.status`) that prevents redundant DOM operations—classes are only added or removed when status actually changes.
-This minimizes layout recalculation and reflow operations, ensuring smooth visual feedback even when highlighting hundreds of links simultaneously.
+5. **CSS Class Toggling with Status Tracking**: Each cached link carries a `status` field (`0` = outside, `1` = highlighted, `2` = duplicate/excluded, `3` = over limit).
+On every animation frame, a class change via `classList.add/remove` is only triggered when a link's new status differs from its previous one.
+This means links that remain inside or outside the selection box across frames generate zero DOM mutations, minimizing layout recalculation and reflow even when hundreds of links are visible simultaneously.

 ### Browser Compatibility
 - Built with **Manifest V3** for modern Chrome extensions